-The Society, founded in 1958, aims to promote both public knowledge and research into local history, including the way in which the histories of the City of Sydney and the NSW State have impacted the development of the North Shore.
+The Society, founded in 1958, promotes both public knowledge and research into local history, including the way in which the histories of the City of Sydney and the NSW state have impacted on the development of the North Shore.

-The Society assists Council in many matters, including the provision of plaques at historical sites.
+It assists Council in many matters including the provision of plaques at historical sites.

-The Society's archives and research files are available in the Heritage Centre (Stanton Library), plus advice and support can be sourced from others with particular interests or expertise.
+The Society's archives and research files are available in the Heritage Centre at Stanton Library.
+Advice and support can be sourced from others with particular interests or expertise.

 Membership is open to everyone with an interest in regional history.
 You can meet other people with similar interests, attend meetings with informative guest speakers, visit places of historical interest and receive our monthly newsletter with upcoming events and relevant historical matters.